- As low as $138/Night

 About the Area

 Located in Charleston, this condo is in the city center.
-The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while South Carolina Aquarium and Patriots Point are popular area attractions.
-Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.
+Patriots Point and USS Yorktown are cultural highlights, and travelers looking to shop may want to visit Charleston City Market and Charleston Tanger Outlets.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.

 Special Instructions